Sikhs! They’re just like us! – Part 3

 In fact, this support was strong enough that Indira Gandhi began openly pressuring Canada to clamp down on activists, even possibly going as far as demanding that the country let Indian authorities conduct their own operations on its soil.

-Canada didn’t agree to those demands, not least of which because people advocating for a separatist movement on the other side of the world posed no threat to Canadian civilians.
+Canada didn’t agree to those demands, not least of which because people advocating for a separatist movement on the other side of the world posed no threat to Canadian civilians (Ed: Plus, a separatist movement in a DIFFERENT country was actually a nice change of pace for us).

 But then Air India happened.